 Just how bad was Tudor medicine?
 How effective was the Mary Rose Surgeon?
 Using costumes and replica artefacts as props role-play the Surgeon and his patients in scenarios based on the Mary Rose crew.
 Medical practice must be strictly Tudor!

-Examine inscriptions found on the Mary Rose and explore their significance.
+Examine Latin inscriptions found on the Mary Rose and explore their significance.
 Handle replicas to investigate what the Mary Rose collection tells us about the tumultuous reign King Henry VIII.
 Explore evidence of change and continuity in church, state and society, 1509 – 1545.

 Why did the Mary Rose sink?
 Was the ship unstable or overloaded?
 Were there other factors?
 Test predictions relating to stability and load-bearing capacity of models.
 Use the scientific evidence to support or refute the theories, and consider what further evidence may be required.

 See thousands of real artefacts all dating from 1545 in the museum, including some not found anywhere else in the world.
 Dr David Starkey calls it “England’s Pompeii” – one moment in time preserved for ever.
 Includes:

 Meet the Museum Management Team and put key areas of business in context.
-Topics offered include: operational issues; customer service; marketing; organisation; running events and managing change.
+Topics offered include: operational issues; customer service; marketing.

 Supports IB Theory of Knowledge and A Level Arts and Sciences